Idutvuker/StarFlow/README.md

 ## Features
 - Choose your city from the list or provide your own coordinates
 - Choose any date in history
-- Use gyroscope sensor to find part of the sky that you looking for
+- Use gyroscope sensor to find part of the sky that you are looking for
-- Find stars on the sky with search
+- Find stars on the sky using search
 - Works offline

 ## Resources